 - the person claims the bonus within two years of the lodgement date of the pension claim.

 Claiming DFISA bonus

-There is no separate DFISA bonus claim.
-Where a person's pension bonus is reduced (including to nil) because adjusted disability pension reduces their rate of age pension, they will automatically be entitled to a DFISA bonus from DVA.
-To access the DFISA bonus, a person must lodge a claim for the pension bonus.More →
+There was no separate DFISA bonus claim.
+Where a person's pension bonus was reduced (including to nil) because adjusted disability pension reduced their rate of age pension, they were automatically entitled to a DFISA bonus from DVA.
+To access the DFISA bonus, a person must have lodged a claim for the pension bonus.More →

 Legislation Library – Income Support – Pension Bonus

 Full year period means a continuous period of 365 days.

 Part year period means a continuous period of less than 365 days.